mutualmobile/MMProgressHUD/README.md

 5. **Fade** - Your standard alpha fade in/out.

 Use `+ (void)setPresentationStyle:(MMProgressHUDPresentationStyle)presentationStyle;` to modify the presentation animation.

+###No Assets
+MMProgressHUD uses CoreGraphics-drawn images for the default images.
+This makes it very easy to drop-in all the files to your project without having to specify bundles and other assets to copy.
+Just include the source and you're good to go.

 ###Full-Screen
 MMProgressHUD is window-based, so it will display the overlay above the status bar.
 This means that MMProgressHUD does not muck with your view hierarchies and will stay self-contained in its own window.
 MMProgressHUD does not make itself the key window at any point during presentation.